 In the case of semiconductors, the greenhouse gas reduction can come from both products (supply, manufacturing, end-of life) as from contributions to application impact (usage).
 Therefore, we have adopted a combined approach to reflect this duality.
 Firstly, for all our product lines classified as Taxonomy-eligible on the basis of their low power consumption characteristics or the low manufacturing footprint criteria, life-cycle greenhouse gas emissions have been calculated and compared to a previous generation of products made by us.
 As a result, the sales of certain products have been excluded from our turnover calculation.
 For the product lines classified as Taxonomy-eligible on the basis of their contribution in a low or high greenhouse gas emitting end applications, a second assessment has been performed at application level, aiming at qualifying our substantial contribution.
-We have considered an internal application classification to reflect the overall impact of the semiconductor on the electricity consumption of the applications considered, as either low greenhouse gas emitting applications (e.g. electric vehicle) or high greenhouse gas emitting but transitional applications (e.g. data center servers), on the basis of the high impact of the semiconductor in the reduction of greenhouse gas emissions during the operating lifetime of the applications.
+We have considered an internal application classification to reflect the overall impact of the semi-conductor on the electricity consumption of the application, hence its implied greenhouse gas emissions.
+We selected the turnover of our product lines ending in applications considered, as either low greenhouse gas emitting applications (e.g. electric vehicle) or high greenhouse gas emitting but transitional applications (e.g. data center servers), on the basis of the high impact of the semiconductor in the reduction of greenhouse gas emissions during the operating lifetime of the applications.